Jarren Horton

-Jarren Horton (born December 27, 1991) is an American football coach who is the defensive coordinator for the Memphis Showboats of the United Football League (UFL).
+Jarren Horton (born December 27, 1991) is an American football coach who was the defensive coordinator for the Memphis Showboats of the United Football League (UFL).
 Horton previously served as the defensive coordinator and assistant head coach for the Pittsburgh Maulers of the United States Football League (USFL).
 He was named the USFL's Assistant Coach of the Year in 2023.

 The son of Ray Horton, he played college football for the Portland State Vikings and has also served as a coach with the Vanderbilt Commodores, Cleveland Browns, Pittsburgh Steelers, Southeastern Louisiana Lions, Atlanta Legends and UConn Huskies.

 Early life and education

-Horton was born on December 27, 1991, in Pittsburgh, Pennsylvania, and is the son of Ray Horton, who formerly played for the Cincinnati Bengals and Dallas Cowboys and later served as a coach.
+Horton was born on December 27, 1991, in Dallas, Texas, and is the son of Ray Horton, who formerly played for the Cincinnati Bengals and Dallas Cowboys and later served as a coach.
 When his father coached with the Pittsburgh Steelers, Jarren Horton served as the team's ball boy.
 He attended Cascade Christian Schools in Washington and was a three-year letterman in football, helping them to a 47–7 record in four seasons while being a team captain and honorable mention All-League return specialist.

 Horton began attending Portland State University in 2010 and redshirted his first season.
 He played in 2011 but was not on the team the following two years.
 Horton later graduated from Central Washington University in 2015.